bdtinc/openvino-verify/README.md

 | --tests_json | JSON file containing tests to run in the format {filename: test description}.
 See examples in test-sets |
 | --tag TAG | Test files can be marked with a tag.
 Using this flag only files with the match tag will run.
 See the template in ov-tests for more details.

+### Adding Tests

+You can add tests by following the instructions in ov-tests/README.txt.